idyll-lang/idyll/CONTRIBUTING.md

-Idyll attempts to adhere to the [open open source](http://openopensource.org/) philosophy as much as reasonably possible.
+Thank you for your interest in contributing to Idyll.
 Pull requests are very welcome!

 ## Dev Dependencies